Levesedge History, Family Crest & Coats of Arms

 Another 30 words (2 lines of text) are included under the topic Early Levesedge Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Levesedge family to the New World and Oceana
+Migration of the Levesedge family

 For many English families, the political and religious disarray that shrouded England made the far away New World an attractive prospect.
 On cramped disease-ridden ships, thousands migrated to those British colonies that would eventually become Canada and the United States.
 Those hardy settlers that survived the journey often went on to make important contributions to the emerging nations in which they landed.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Levesedge or a variant listed above: William Leveredge, who settled in New England in 1633; Sarah Leveredge settled in Barbados in 1663; Henry Leverage settled in Boston in 1635; William Leveridge settled in Salem in 1633.